Suzuki DR800S: History and development

 The DR800S (also called DR Big 800S or DR800S Big) is a motorcycle produced by the Japanese motorcycle manufacturer Suzuki.
-The bike mounts a single-cylinder four-stroke engine with an air/oil-cooled SACS (Suzuki Advanced Cooling System) cooling system available in the single displacement of 779 cm^{3}, which delivers 54 HP at 6600 rpm and a maximum torque of 59 Nm at 5400 rpm.
+The bike is powered by a single-cylinder four-stroke engine with an air/oil-cooled SACS (Suzuki Advanced Cooling System) cooling system available in the single displacement of 779 cm^{3}, which delivers 54 HP at 6600 rpm and a maximum torque of 59 Nm at 5400 rpm.

 At the time of launch, it was the production bike with the largest single-cylinder architecture engine, remaining so even after.

 The engine is fed by two Mikuni carburettors assisted by a "twin spark" transistor electronic double ignition system with two spark plugs, having a timing chain-operated SOHC with 4 valves and equipped with double countershafts to reduce the strong vibrations typical of single-cylinder engines, with wet sump lubrication.

 Primary transmission is via gears and a mechanically operated wet multi-plate clutch, assisted by a five-speed gearbox.
 Power is transmitted to the rear wheel via chain.

 The frame is of the double cradle type in steel with a square section.